 Heidecke Lake - Waterfowl

 INTRODUCTION: The Department of Natural Resources is responsible for providing outdoor recreation opportunities for the residents of the state.
 Of particular concern is providing safe hunting areas on public lands throughout the State.
 This Hunter Fact Sheet contains information relating to most of the hunting programs at Heidecke State Fish and Wildlife Area.
 The area is marked by scrub timber and marshy prairie areas south of the lake.
 The hunting area itself is a perched lake formerly used for power generating at Collins station and is adjacent to the Illinois River.
 Extreme caution must be used during times of even moderate winds and during changing weather conditions.
+Active habitat management will be occurring throughout the year on the

 DIRECTIONS: Southeast of Morris, on Pine Bluff/Lorenzo Rd.
 7.5 miles west of I-55.